john-azzaro/Study-Mongoose-Schemas/README.md

 <br>

 ## What are relationship types and why are they important?
-When you store data inside a database, you need to give particular consideration to how the data in that database *relates* to one another.
-Here are three of the most common relationship types:
+When you store data inside a database, you need to give particular consideration to how the data in that database *relates* to one another. **Cardinality** refers to the relationship Here are three of the most common relationship types:

 ***One-to-One***  relationships exist when you need only one account for one user.
 In the basic blog example, when a single author has a single user username, that is a direct *one-to-one* realtionship between the author and the username.